 Next, Mendel took the first generation plants and mated them with each other.
 What color seeds would you expect the next generation to have?
-To Mendel’s surprise, 25% of thes offspring, called the F2 or second generation, actually had green seeds, even though all of the F1 parent plants had yellow seeds!
+To Mendel’s surprise, 25% of the offspring, called the F2 (or second) generation, actually had green seeds, even though all of the F1 parent plants had yellow seeds!

 How is this possible?
 Let’s take a closer look at what’s happening on a genetic level with the help of a Punnett Square.

 Additional images via Wikimedia Commons.
 Pea plant flower via AnRo0002.